 - Publishers are able to search and purchase articles for topics that they are interested in (solves scalability)

-- Content writers are able to upload articles/contents that they are passionate about (solves quality issue)
+- Content writers are able to upload articles/content that they are passionate about (solves the quality issue)

 - Content writers are given exposure without compromising the value of their work

 Today we had a voice chat together with our advisor over Skype.
 It was supposed to be on Lift Off 2 but our advisor started his internship hence the delay.
 It didn’t really affect us in any way since we were not working on anything for the past few days.